SAP-archive/BUILD/Contributing.md

 If you don't know exactly what you'd like to contribution, why not see if there is something on the in the Issue Tracker back log you find interesting.
 If you see something, why not give it a go?
 To contact the core development team about and new feature or enhancments, do the following:

-1. Prior to proposing your enhancement, .

-2. New feature or enhacement proposals can be created using the GitHub Issue Tracker for each sub-project.
+1. New feature or enhacement proposals can be created using the GitHub Issue Tracker for each sub-project.
 To propose a new feature or enhancement, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
 For links to each sub-projects, click <a href="#Useful Links"></a>here.

 **Note**:  Please review our our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md) document before posting on the Issue Tracker.